How Translating a Children's Book Works

 Step 5: illustration translation runs in the background

 The honest version of this: most of the time it works very well.
-Clean cover-style text on a coloured background is the easy case and almost always comes back perfect.
+Clean cover-style text on a coloured background is the easy case and almost always comes back well.
 Banners and signs in interior spreads work well.
 Speech bubbles work well.
-Where the model struggles is hand-lettered titles in highly ornate scripts, multi-line text where the line breaks are part of the design, and decorative typography where the letterforms themselves are part of the illustration.
-For those edge cases we have two backups: a pixel-similarity check rejects any image where the model regenerated the scene instead of just editing the text (the output falls back to a clean overlay over a soft-blurred patch of the original), and you can always toggle the image off and ship the original.
+Where the model is weakest is hand-lettered titles in highly ornate scripts, multi-line text where the line breaks are part of the design, and decorative typography where the letterforms themselves are part of the illustration.
+For those edge cases you can review the result and, on the review screen, decide image by image which translated versions to keep.

 Step 6: review every page side by side